braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview/phone_number_acquisition.md

 ### Step 2: Configure your phone number

-Follow Twilio’s instructions to [create a WhatsApp sender](https://www.twilio.com/docs/whatsapp/self-sign-up#1-create-a-whatsapp-sender).
-You'll receive a verification code through email by using voicemail transcription. **Do not follow any other steps**, as that will connect your WABA to Twilio and you won’t be able to connect to Braze.
+Follow Twilio's instructions to [set up your Twilio phone number to receive the verification code via email using voicemail transcription](https://www.twilio.com/docs/whatsapp/self-sign-up#setting-up-your-twilio-phone-number-to-receive-the-verification-code-via-email-using-voicemail-transcription). **Do not follow the instructions in any other step, as that will connect your phone number to Twilio, not Braze.**

+{% alert warning %}
+**Only follow Twilio's instructions to receive a verification code.**

+If you follow the next steps, you'll connect your phone number to Twilio.
+That means you can't connect that number to Braze unless you do a migration or purchase a different number.
+{% endalert %}

 ### Step 3: Complete the embedded sign up workflow